constructorlabs/git-remote/README.md

 # git-remote
+Testing new changes

 Example project for working with remote git repos.